hindu-comm/weblogs/manasataramgini/2017/08/2017-08-27_the-apparition-of-the-scottish-surgeon.md

 Jhilleeka chimed in smirking: “You know, may be it is our ‘belief’ in ghosts.
 That is one of the reasons my history textbook lists as a cause for the failure of the Marāṭhā before the English.”
-They all laughed adding: “Of course how can we forget that one\!”
+They all laughed adding: “Of course how can we forget that one!”

 Just then the caturbhaginī’s mother called out: “Kids we need to go right now.
 I know well you love talking and will be doing so all day